EDUCBA

 2. Redundancy hence faults tolerant/disaster recovery.

-In replica, one node is the primary node and rest others are the secondary node.
-All write operations remains with the primary node.
+In replica, one node is the primary node, and the rest are the secondary node.
+All write operations remain with the primary node.

-Let’s see; standalone MongoDB instance gets converted into a replica set.
+Let’s see; you can convert a standalone MongoDB instance into a replica set.

 Now Start the MongoDB server by specifying — replSet option.